-This Permit is applicable to owners or operators of regulated small municipal separate storm sewer systems (MS4s) located west of the eastern boundaries of the following counties: Whatcom, Skagit, Snohomish, King, Pierce, Lewis and Skamania.
+This Permit is applicable to owners or operators of regulated small Municipal Separate Storm Sewer Systems (MS4s) located west of the eastern boundaries of the following counties: Whatcom, Skagit, Snohomish, King, Pierce, Lewis, and Skamania.

-- 1. For all cities required to obtain coverage under this permit, the geographic area of coverage is the entire incorporated area of the city. - 2.
+- 1. For all cities required to obtain coverage under this Permit, the geographic area of coverage is the entire incorporated area of the city. - 2.
 For all counties required to have coverage under this Permit, the geographic area of coverage is the urbanized areas and urban growth areas associated with permitted cities under the jurisdictional control of the county.
-The geographic area of coverage also includes any urban growth area contiguous to permitted urbanized areas under the jurisdictional control of the county. - For Whatcom County, the geographic area of coverage also includes the unincorporated Birch Bay urban growth area. - 3.
-For Secondary Permittees required to obtain coverage under this permit, the minimum geographic area of coverage is all areas identified under S1.A.1 and S1.A.2.
-At the time of permit coverage, Ecology may establish a geographic area of coverage specific to an individual Secondary Permittee. - 4.
-All regulated small MS4s owned or operated by the Permittees named in S1.D.2.a(i) and (ii), and S1.D.2.b and located in another city or county area requiring coverage under this permit or the Phase I Municipal Stormwater Permit or the Eastern Washington Phase II Municipal Stormwater Permit are also covered under this permit. - B. Regulated Small Municipal Separate Storm Sewer Systems (MS4s)
+The geographic area of coverage also includes any urban growth area contiguous to permitted urbanized areas under the jurisdictional control of the county. - 3.
+For Whatcom County, the geographic area of coverage also includes the unincorporated Birch Bay urban growth area. - 4.
+For Secondary Permittees required to obtain coverage under this Permit, the minimum geographic area of coverage is all areas identified under S1.A.1 and S1.A.2.
+At the time of permit coverage, the Washington State Department of Ecology (Ecology) may establish a geographic area of coverage specific to an individual Secondary Permittee. - 5.
+All regulated small MS4s owned or operated by the Permittees named in S1.D.2.a(i), and (ii), and S1.D.2.b and located in another city or county area requiring coverage under this Permit, or the Phase I Municipal Stormwater Permit or the Eastern Washington Phase II Municipal Stormwater Permit, are also covered under this Permit. - B. Regulated Small Municipal Separate Storm Sewer Systems (MS4s)